 - Recover.
 This step involves activities to recover damaged systems and services, recover disrupted business activities and help the business resume operations as quickly as possible.

 - How are systems, software and network cybersecurity managed?
 Address the following:

 - How does the organization test for cyberthreats and vulnerabilities?
 Organizations must have procedures and systems in place to regularly test for and uncover any potential vulnerabilities to the network perimeter and within the organization's infrastructure.
 This includes a variety of techniques, including penetration testing.

 - How often are cybersecurity plans, procedures and systems tested?
 This is especially important because threat actors regularly update and enhance their malicious code.
 Organizations must also be diligent in their preparations.
 Staff must know what to do when an attack is detected.
 Management must support cybersecurity management processes, and cybersecurity teams must be regularly trained on how to deal with cyber events.
 For example, organizations should regularly update firewalls and IDSes/IPSes to increase the likelihood of a threat actor being identified.

 - Are cybersecurity team members well trained?
 Members of the cybersecurity or information security team must stay up to date on critical viruses, ransomware, phishing and other malware activities occurring locally and globally.
 Team members must also understand how to use cybersecurity applications and systems that identify suspicious code and reduce the likelihood of an attack.

 - How familiar are employees and senior management with cybersecurity event procedures?
 In addition to the cybersecurity team, employees and senior management must be aware of the company's policy on how to deal with cyber attacks.
 This includes what to do if they are attacked.
-Regular trainings and reminders on the importance of cybersecurity diligence and the company's policies are key, as well as ensuring employees know how to respond to an attack.
+Regular security awareness trainings and reminders on the importance of cybersecurity diligence and the company's policies are key, as well as ensuring employees know how to respond to an attack.